 Withdrawing to your local bank account:

-✅ Multi-currency receiving accounts: USD, EUR, GBP, JPY, CNY, and more
+✅ Multi-currency receiving accounts: USD, EUR, GBP, and more, subject to account approval

 ✅ Payment requests: Invoice clients who pay with credit cards